kensanata/phoebe/README.md

 ## Wiki Spaces

-Wiki spaces are separate wikis managed by the same Gemini Wiki server, on the same machine, but with data stored in a different directory.
+Wiki spaces are separate wikis managed by the same Phoebe server, on the same machine, but with data stored in a different directory.
 If you used `--wiki_space=alex` and `--wiki_space=berta`, for example, then you'd have three wikis in total: